emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 # Compact ECDHE Encoding

-The encoding of the ECDHE groups secp256r1, secp384r1, and secp521r1 have significant overhead.
+The encoding specified in {{RFC8446}} of the ECDHE groups secp256r1, secp384r1, and secp521r1 {{RFC8422}} have significant overhead.
 This document specifies a new optimal fixed-length encoding for the groups.
 The new encoding is defined as a compression of the UncompressedPointRepresentation structure.
 Given a UncompressedPointRepresentation structure {{RFC8446}}

 ~~~~~~~~~~~~~~~~~~~~~~~
       struct {